peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * (b) If the charset is declared to be `utf-8` .

- * (c) If the content type is "text/html" and the charset is declared to be `us-ascii` , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte ncodings).
+ * (c) If the content type is "text/html" and the charset is declared to be `us-ascii` , "windows-1252", "windows-1251", or "iso-8859-*" (all single yte encodings).

  * (d) In non-MIME message bodies and in text/plain message bodies.
 Any 8-bit bytes are replaced with the substitute character byte (0x1a).

  * If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U+000A).
 (See also RFC 4155, which describes the so-called "mbox" convention with "From" lines of this kind.)

  * The name `ascii` is treated as a synonym for `us-ascii` , despite being a reserved name under RFC 2046.
-The name `cp1252` is treated as a synonym for `windows-1252` , even though it's not an IANA registered alias.
+The name `cp1252` and `utf8` are treated as synonyms for `windows-1252` and `utf-8` , respectively, even though they are not IANA registered aliases.

  * The following deviations involve encoded words under RFC 2047: